Loot Card "World of Warcraft" Pets: a Guide to TCG Battle Pets

 The Eye of Legion card from the War of the Ancients TCG expansion is a super common loot card (1/11 booster packs) and is currently selling for around $6.

-This TCG card rates a VERY COOL.
+This card is rated VERY COOL.
 Although not extremely rare, its appearance is striking enough to continue to garner attention.
 Weighing value versus cost, the Eye of Legion looks like a must-have for any battle pet collector.

 7. Gusting Grimoire